Walter Lippmann: Journalism

 Though a journalist himself, Lippmann did not assume that news and truth are synonymous.
 For Lippmann, the "function of news is to signalize an event, the function of truth is to bring to light the hidden facts, to set them in relation with each other, and make a picture of reality on which men can act."
 A journalist's version of the truth is subjective and limited to how they construct their reality.
 The news, therefore, is "imperfectly recorded" and too fragile to bear the charge as "an organ of direct democracy."

 To Lippmann, democratic ideals had deteriorated: voters were largely ignorant about issues and policies and lacked the competence to participate in public life and cared little for participating in the political process.
 In Public Opinion (1922), Lippmann noted that modern realities threatened the stability that the government had achieved during the patronage era of the 19th century.
 He wrote that a "governing class" must rise to face the new challenges.

 The basic problem of democracy, he wrote, was the accuracy of news and protection of sources.
 He argued that distorted information was inherent in the human mind.
 People make up their minds before they define the facts, while the ideal would be to gather and analyze the facts before reaching conclusions.
 By seeing first, he argued, it is possible to sanitize polluted information.
 Lippmann argued that interpretation as stereotypes (a word which he coined in that specific meaning) subjected us to partial truths.
 Lippmann called the notion of a public competent to direct public affairs a "false ideal."
 He compared the political savvy of an average man to a theater-goer walking into a play in the middle of the third act and leaving before the last curtain.

-John Dewey in his book The Public and Its Problems, published in 1927, agreed about the irrationality of public opinion, but he rejected Lippman's call for a technocratic elite.
+John Dewey in his book The Public and Its Problems, published in 1927, agreed about the irrationality of public opinion, but he rejected Lippmann's call for a technocratic elite.
 Dewey believed that in a democracy, the public is also part of the public discourse.
-The Lippman-Dewey Debate, which started to be widely discussed by the late 1980s in American communication studies circles, discuss the merits of Lippman and Dewey opinions.
+The Lippmann-Dewey Debate started to be widely discussed by the late 1980s in American communication studies circles.
 Lippmann also figured prominently in the work Manufacturing Consent by Edward S. Herman and Noam Chomsky who cited Lippmann's advocacy of "manufacture of consent" which referred "to the management of public opinion, which [Lippmann] felt was necessary for democracy to flourish, since he felt that public opinion was an irrational force."